BanklessDAO/bankless-dao-constitution/bdao-constitution.md

 Some proposals may progress to a token-weighted Snapshot vote.

-Snapshot proposals run for seven days and require ≥66% approval (with the exception of those initiated to remove a Grants Committee member as per section 4.6.4).
+Snapshot proposals run for seven days and require ≥66% approval (with the exception of those initiated to remove a Grants Committee member as per Section 4.6.4).

 For approved Grant Proposals, BanklessDAO vault multisig signers will be prompted to initiate the required transaction/s.